Skip to main content

 Clinical consultation for opioid addiction treatment at Jintara Rehab in Chiang Mai

-How Does Jintara Treat Opioid Use Disorder
+How Does Jintara Treat Opioid Use Disorder.

 Opioid use disorder is classified in the DSM-5 as a problematic pattern of opioid use leading to impairment.
 Prescription opioids, heroin, fentanyl, and other opioids all bind to the same receptors.
 The National Institute on Drug Abuse describes opioid addiction as chronic and relapsing, but treatable.